german shepherd dysplasia

 If your shepherd is experiencing some hip problems, consider a non-weight-bearing exercise like swimming instead of running or walking.

 Regular massage sessions or acupuncture may help your dog’s joints stay healthy.
-You might consider a supportive or orthopedic dog bed to relieve the stress on your dog’s joints.
+You might consider a supportive or orthopaedic dog bed to relieve the stress on your dog’s joints.

 Supplements And Treatments